 Sleep, Eat & Exercise

-A majority of college students fall short of meeting the recommendations for physical activity, nutrition, and sleep (NCHA, Spring 2015).
-Sleep, Eat & Exercise gives students permission to spend some time taking care of their bodies, encourages them to set personally relevant and reasonable behavioral goals, and helps them understand how doing so supports their mental health, academic success, and overall well–being.
+A majority of college students fall short of meeting the recommendations for physical activity, nutrition, and sleep (National College Health Assessment, Spring 2018).
+Sleep, Eat & Exercise gives students permission to spend some time taking care of their bodies, encourages them to set personally relevant and reasonable behavioral goals, and helps them understand how doing so supports their physical health, mental health, academic success, and overall wellbeing.

 - Understanding health & wellness